realpassiondeveloper/pallet-staking/README.md

 ## License

-The code within this repository is licensed under Apache-2.0 license.
+This repository is licensed under Apache-2.0 license.
 See the [LICENSE](./LICENSE) file for more details.